Neville Pickering: Political career

-His time as mayor was marked by stormy debates among councillors and disagreements with officials where Pickering's style of leadership drew contrary descriptions; some describing him as a vigorous and decisive leader with keen political acumen, others saw him as arrogant.
+Pickering's time as mayor was marked by stormy debates among councillors and disagreements with officials where Pickering's style of leadership drew contrary descriptions; some describing him as a vigorous and decisive leader with keen political acumen, others saw him as arrogant.
 Pickering's time as mayor was not helped by the fact he was leading a largely inexperienced council.
 Aside from himself only two Labour council members (Durham Dowell and Robert Macfarlane) had any previous local-body experience.
 This became especially difficult when it came to appointing committee chairmanships which were allocated largely according to party strength and thusly several more experienced Citizens' candidates were passed over.
 In 1972, Pickering boycotted an Anzac Day wreath-laying at Cathedral Square, protesting against the Returned Services' Association's restrictions on who could lay wreaths.

 The dominant issue during Pickering's time as mayor was Christchurch's hosting of the 1974 British Commonwealth Games.
 He fulfilled an election pledge to leave Hagley Park untouched and build a purpose built facility for the games athletic events, which resulted in the construction of Queen Elizabeth II Park.
 Pickering insisted on the construction of a permanent facility for the city to have after the games' completion.
 This caused some concern by the games organising committee, who worried that the facilities might not be built to meet the deadlines and/or quality standards, though they were both met comfortably.
 In recognition to his contribution to the games, Pickering was given the honorary title of "President of the Tenth Commonwealth Games".

-In 1974 he was defeated for the mayoralty by Hamish Hay.
+In 1974, Pickering was defeated for the mayoralty by Hamish Hay.
 It was a closely fought election with a large turnout.
 Pickering actually increased his vote share, but overall the increased voter turnout favoured Hay leading The Press to state the result was out of increased interest rather than a swing of public opinion.
+Pickering adopted novel campaign advertising strategies, including printed matchboxes with his face and the slogan, "The 'Bright Spark' This City Needs".
 Having lost the mayoralty, his wife insisted on moving back to Wellington.
 There, in early 1975, he was appointed by the Third Labour Government to a post with the Local Government Commission.
-The posting was short-lived however as the incoming Third National Government were to abolish the commission after winning power later that year.
-Following the commission's end he opened a cycle shop in Wellington.
+The posting was short-lived, however, as the incoming Third National Government were to abolish the commission after winning power later that year.
+Following the commission's end, Pickering opened a cycle shop in Wellington.